Digital Coupon

 Follow these steps for the Pass Interactions Configuration :

 1. In the Coupon Expiration section, set the validity of the Wallet Pass by selecting the calendar icon located in the Expiration Date field.
-It will display a calendar where you can set the date of the Wallet Pass Coupon.
+It will display a calendar where you can set the date when the coupon will expire.

 Once the defined date has passed, the Pass becomes invalid.
 The Barcode will be blurred, and the text "This pass is no longer valid" will be displayed.